-4. We draw attention to note 65(b) of the accompanying consolidated financial statements which describes that the audited financial statements for the year ended 31 March 2021 included as comparative financial information in the accompanying consolidated financial statements have not been adopted in the Annual General Meeting held on 30 December 2021.
+4. We draw attention to note 65 of the accompanying consolidated financial statements which describes that the audited financial statements for the year ended 31 March 2021 and 31 March 2022 have not been adopted in the Annual General Meeting held on 30 December 2021 and 26 September 2022 respectively and in adjourned Annual General Meeting held on 29 December 2022.
 Our opinion is not modified in respect of this matter.